 Webinars are interactive sessions in which online training or discussions revolve around a particular topic.
 Discussions can take place through presentations, videos, etc. Webinar participants can be spread across the globe.

 They’re a crucial part of a content marketing strategy because they give a glimpse of what you do and how you work and are an important way to build trust with the B2B Target audience.

 Podcasts are like TV serials, but the key difference is that they are available in audio formats.

 - Podcasts are now trending platforms for creators.

 - India has emerged as the 3rd largest market for podcasts.

 - Podcasts are available on various platforms like Spotify, Clubhouse, Google podcast, iTunes, etc.

-User-generated content: It is content generated by a customer and is a very useful marketing tool for a company.
+It is content generated by a customer and is a handy marketing tool for a company.
+User-generated content works amazingly well for a B2B marketing company.
 Some points to consider:

-- User-generated content refers to testimonials (written or via videos), reviews shared either on websites, LinkedIn, professional forums and association sites or on Google.
+- User-generated content refers to testimonials (written or via videos), reviews shared either on websites, LinkedIn, professional forums, association sites, or Google.